Maid Rules and Regulations Dubai

 Hiring of Illegal Maids

-There has been a crackdown during 2012 on the employment of illegal maids.
+There has been a crackdown since 2012 on the employment of illegal maids.

 The fines and punishments are steep- between 50,00 AED to 100,000 AED, possible jail term and possible deportation.
 Do not expose yourself to this risk.
 Illegal helpers include one's that describe themselves as part timers on someone else's visa, full or part timers with no visa at all, odd job men, gardeners not belonging to any company etc.